-- A fabric made from 30 Ne yarn knitted with a stitch length of 2.7 mm on a 28 gauge, 30 inch machine will have feeder skew of 0.5 degree for 30 feeders but 1.9 degrees for 120 feeders. - A fabric made from 20 Ne yarn knitted with a stitch length of 3.4 mm on a 20 gauge, 24 inch machine will have feeder skew of 0.8 degree for 30 feeders but 2.5 degrees for 90 feeders.
+- A fabric made from 30 Ne Yarn knitted with a Stitch Length of 2.7 mm on a 28 gauge, 30 inch machine will have feeder skew of 0.5 degrees for 30 feeders but 1.9 degrees for 120 feeders. - A fabric made from 20 Ne Yarn knitted with a Stitch Length of 3.4 mm on a 20 gauge, 24 inch machine will have feeder skew of 0.8 degrees for 30 feeders but 2.5 degrees for 90 feeders.

-Effect of Twist Liveliness
+Effect of Yarn Twist Liveliness on Spirality

-The twist in a singles yarn causes torsional forces to develop in the fibres which tend to make the yarn try to untwist.
+The Twist in a singles yarn causes torsional forces to develop in the fibres that tend to make the yarn try to untwist.
 If a length of singles yarn is held at each end and the ends are slowly brought together, the yarn will twist up upon itself.
 This effect is called snarling and the torque in the yarn that causes it is called twist liveliness.

 When the yarn is knitted into a fabric, the consequence of twist liveliness is that the loop twists and bends out of shape.
-Its twisted shape is such that spirality is generated in the fabric.
-The higher the number of turns per cm in the yarn, the greater the twist liveliness and the greater the spirality.
+Its twisted shape is such that Spirality is generated in the fabric.
+The higher the number of turns per unit length in the yarn, the greater the twist liveliness and the greater the spirality.